scionproto/scion/doc/sig.rst

 - provide fast detection of packet loss and subsequent recovery of decapsulation for packets that weren't lost.
 - support for multiple streams within a framing session such that independent packet sequences be tunneled in parallel.

+SIGs map IP prefixes to SCION ASes using SGRP.

 SIG Framing Protocol
 ====================